 The amount of TyEL contribution depends on the due date, the size of the employer, and the payroll bill.
-The company’s capital base and cost-effectiveness also play a role.
-Customer bonuses may lower the amount of TyEL contribution.
+The good solvency and cost efficiency of the pension insurance company are important because they affect the amount of the customer bonuses.
 At Ilmarinen, customers have received excellent customer bonuses.
-The bonuses depend on the company’s capital adequacy and cost-effectiveness, among other factors.
+The bonuses depend on the good solvency and cost efficiency of Ilmarinen, among other factors.

 In addition, you should promote your employees’ work ability in order to reduce cases of disability pension.
 See which factors affect the price of corporate insurance.